SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

     **TypeScript** files.

 2. The two most important properties are:
     {
     “target”: “ES5” ,
     “module”: “commonjs”
     }

-    -   Here we are setting ECMAScript version to ES5 and modules that we want to generate should be in the commonjs format.
+    -   ECMAScript version  is set to ES5, and desired modules to generate should be in the commonjs format.

 3. The **package.json** file tells how to start the applications.

 4.  **Bootstrap** tells the compiler which module and component must be run first, we need to specify the bootstrap component.

-5. To Bootstrap the module, include it in main.ts file.
+5. To **Bootstrap** the module, include it in main.ts file.

-6. To bootstrap our application, include the necessary resources into the index.html file.
+6. To bootstrap the application, include the necessary resources into the index.html file.

     Ex: \<body\>
     \<app-home\>loading….\</app-home\>
     \</body\>

     -   Here, Angular has instantiated AppHome Component and loaded its template